BingliangLi/bingliangli.github.io/_pages/about.md

 <link href="https://fonts.googleapis.com/css2?family=Asap:ital,wght@0,100..900;1,100..900&display=swap" rel="stylesheet">
 Hello there!
 I am Bingliang Li.
 If everything goes with the plan, I will start my PhD journey at the University of New South Wales in late 2025, co-supervised by these legends: [Dr Huadong Mo](https://www.unsw.edu.au/staff/huadong-mo), [Dr Dong Gong](https://www.unsw.edu.au/staff/dong-gong) (Joint), [Professor Daoyi Dong](https://eng.anu.edu.au/people/daoyi-dong/) (Secondary), [Dr Yawen Chen](https://www.unsw.edu.au/staff/wendy-chen) (Secondary).
 Previously, I obtained my master's degree from The Chinese University of Hong Kong, Shenzhen, supervised by [Professor Ruimao Zhang](http://www.zhangruimao.site/)👍, and a bachelor's degree from Lanzhou University.
 I also worked as an Algorithm Engineer at Xiaomi AI Lab.

 Currently, my research focuses on open-world multimodal perception and generation, including image, audio, video, and more.
 My long-term research goal is to build an interactive system for high-quality video generation and editing.
-You are welcome to contact me via the Email on the left!
+You are welcome to contact me via Email! bing.liang.li[at]outlook[dot]com

 # News